Women in the Parsi community: Intermarriage rights

-Before December 2017, a Parsi women who marries a non-Parsi man was automatically considered to have converted to the religion of her husband.
+Before December 2017, a Parsi woman who marries a non-Parsi man was automatically considered to have converted to the religion of her husband.
 She was forced to renunciate her identity as a Parsi.
 She no longer had access to the legal protections and religious spaces that are governed by the Parsi trusts.
 This included places of worship, known as Agyaris or fire temples, and sacred burial sites.
-On December 14, 2017 Supreme court overruled the verdict of High Court of Gujarat which stated the denial of parsi woman to enter fire temple is illegal.
+On December 14, 2017, Supreme court overruled the verdict of High Court of Gujarat which stated the denial of parsi woman to enter fire temple is illegal.
 A parsi woman marrying a non-parsi is now allowed to enter the fire temple and tower of silence and participate in other religious activities.

 The children of an intermarriage can only be recognized as Parsi if their father is a Parsi and their mother is a non-Parsi.
 In the case that their father is a non-Parsi and their mother is a Parsi, they are not allowed to identify as Parsi nor be raised as such.
 Such children are, like their Parsi mothers post-marriage to a non-Parsi man, unable to enter the Agyaris nor be accepted into the faith group through the ritual, the Navjote.